ambrop72/aprinter/README.md

     Sorry about the giant file size, there were some problems with stripping the binaries.
     To use the toolchain, extract it somewhere and modify your PATH as follows: export PATH=/path/to/toolchain/bin:$PATH
-  * Edit compile.sh and adjust MCU, F_CPU and MAIN to reflect your board.
+  * Find a main file for your board.
+The main files for supported boards can be found at aprinter/printer/aprinter-<board>.cpp.
+  * Find a compile script for your board, named compile-<board>.sh.
+If one isn't avaailable (such as for ramps1.0-1.2), create it based on one of the existing scripts.
+Most importantly, adjust MCU, F_CPU and MAIN appropriately.
     If your compiler is not available as avr-g++, adjust CROSS appropriately.
-  * Open aprinter/printer/aprinter-YourBoard.cpp and adjust the configuration.
+  * Also find or create your flash script, flash-<board>.sh, and adjust the serial port.
-    If you don't know what something means, you probably don't need to change it.
-    All units are based on millimeters and seconds.
-    NOTE: documentation of configuration parameters is present in aprinter-melzi.cpp only.
-  * Regenerate the thermistor tables inside the generated/ folder to match your thermistor and resistor types.
-    You can find the regeneration command inside the files themselves.
-    The python script mentioned prints the code to stdout, you need to pipe it into the appropriate file.
-  * Run compile.sh to compile the code.
+  * Run your chosen compile script to compile the code.
+Make sure to do it from within the source folder.
+    Example: ./compile-ramps13.sh
-  * Upload the code to your MCU, however you normally do that; see flash.sh for an example.
+  * Run your chosen flash script to upload the code to your MCU.
-    If you're only used to uploading with the Arduino IDE, you can enable the verbose upload option in its preferences, and it will print out the avrdude command when you try to upload a sketch.

-## Building it (Due)
+## Building (Due)

   * Obtain a gcc toolchain for ARM Cortex M3, including a C++ compiler.
     Download the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) toolchain.